SomthingInteresting/SomthingInteresting/README.md

 ### Hi there, I'm Q 👋

-I'm a full stack developer with over 8 years experience in the residential property investment sector and Makers Academy graduate.
+I'm a full stack developer with over 8 years experience in the residential property investment sector.

 - 🔭 I’m currently working on "GitOut! - A web based puzzle game" and a property investment tool
 - 🌱 I’m currently learning Python, Rust and responsive web design